We outline 9 renovation ideas to consider when planning your property refurb. Find out how to add value and appeal to your investment property...

 There is a careful balance though to be made when making these choices.
 Spend too much money and you won’t recoup your costs – let alone make a profit on the sale of the property.
 Spend too little and you could miss out on money that is there for the taking.

-In this article we outline 9 ideas to think about when planning a property renovation to add value and increase your profits on the sale.
+In this article, we outline 9 ideas to think about when planning a property renovation to add value to your investments and increase your profits.

 Weirdly many people overlook their flooring.
 But it can be an easy way to make spaces feel bigger.
 Think about tearing up old carpet and putting in wood flooring.
-Instead of opting for expensive hardwood flooring though, look at cheaper alternatives that offer the same if not better results without the price tag.
-Bamboo flooring for example, or laminate planking.
+Instead of opting for expensive hardwood flooring though, look at cheaper alternatives that offer the same if not better results without the price tag such as faux hardwood flooring, or bamboo flooring for example.

 These options are not only cheaper but are easier to care for and can last longer than the real thing.

 Paint can say some powerful things.
-A fresh lick of paint is an easy, cheap and quick way to renew the look and feel of a house.
-When repainting try and go for neutral colours.
+A fresh lick of paint is an easy, cheap, and quick way to renew the look and feel of a house.
+When repainting try and go for neutral colors.
 This allows people to easily imagine the space they want to create.
-Light neutral colours also make spaces feel larger, lighter and more open.
+Light neutral colors also make spaces feel larger, lighter, and more open.

 Most houses have something about them that makes them stand out.
 Highlighting those unique features – whether that’s the old hardwood flooring that’s been hidden under carpets for years, or exposing some brick around the fireplace.
 These simple things in a remodel can add tremendous appeal and value to a property for very little investment.

-The kitchen is still one of the most important rooms to really carefully think about in any house you are rehabbing.
-However, massive expensive refurbs don’t recoup their costs according to this cost vs. value report.
+The kitchen is one of the most important rooms ina. a property and if you’re looking to add value to your investment property you should carefully think about what could be improved in the kitchen and how.
+However, once again, often you won’t recoup your costs from larger refurbs according to this cost vs. value report.

 Replace old appliances with some glistening stainless steel.
 And match the cold steel look with little things like light switches or cabinet handles to give the room a more tied together feel.